Skip to content

 Make sure the child understands the concepts “same” and “different” before starting!

-• Use a selection of objects / pictures or ready-made age appropriate rhyming games
+• Use a selection of objects or pictures or ready-made age appropriate rhyming games

 • Sit facing each other so you can see and hear each other properly